Choosing SAML identity provider names

 -

-If you assign an identifier to every SAML IdP that you activate for your app client, a box to enter an email address appears in the hosted UI sign-in page.
+If you assign an identifier to every SAML IdP that you activate for your app client, a user input prompt for an email address appears in the managed login sign-in page.

 -

-If you have multiple IdPs and you do not assign an identifier to all of them, the hosted page will contain a list of IdPs.
+If you have multiple IdPs and you do not assign an identifier to all of them, the managed login sign-in page displays a button to sign in with each assigned IdP.

 -

-If you assigned identifiers to your IdPs and you want your hosted UI to display a selection of IdP buttons, add a new IdP that has no identifier to your app client, or create a new app client.
-You can also delete an existing IdP and add it again without an identifier; note that this will create new users in your directory.
+If you assigned identifiers to your IdPs and you want your managed login pages to display a selection of IdP buttons, add a new IdP that has no identifier to your app client, or create a new app client.
+You can also delete an existing IdP and add it again without an identifier.
+If you create a new IdP, your SAML users will create new user profiles.
+This duplication of active users might have a billing impact in the month that you change your IdP configuration.